Joshua Primo

-Joshua Lincoln Alexander Primo (/ˈpriːmoʊ/ PREE-moh; born December 24, 2002) is a Canadian professional basketball player who last played for the Los Angeles Clippers of the National Basketball Association (NBA), on a two-way contract with the Ontario Clippers of the NBA G League.
+Joshua Lincoln Alexander Primo (/ˈpriːmoʊ/ PREE-moh; born December 24, 2002) is a Canadian professional basketball player, currently playing for BC Parma of the VTB United League.
 He played college basketball for the Alabama Crimson Tide.

 High school career

 Primo played basketball for Huntington Prep School in Huntington, West Virginia, where he was teammates with JT Thor.
 He transferred to Royal Crown Academic School in Scarborough, Toronto.
 Primo reclassified to the 2020 class and graduated early.
 Considered a five-star recruit by 247Sports, he committed to playing college basketball for Alabama, choosing the Crimson Tide over Creighton.

 College career

 In his freshman season, Primo was the youngest player in college basketball.
 He averaged 8.1 points and 3.4 rebounds per game and was named to the Southeastern Conference (SEC) All-Freshman Team.
 Primo missed three games with a left medial collateral ligament sprain.
 On April 21, 2021, he declared for the 2021 NBA draft while maintaining his college eligibility.
 However, on June 30, Primo announced he would remain in the draft due to a strong performance at the NBA Draft Combine.